srobo/runbook/docs/competition/matches/match-arrival.md

 Competitors should not move from the waiting area.

-At this point, Marshals will score the match.
+At this point, Scorers will score the match.

 ## 6. Collecting robots

-Once scoring has finished, Marshals will instruct competitors to leave the waiting area and collect their robot.
+Once scoring has finished, Scorers will instruct competitors to leave the waiting area and collect their robot.
 Once collected, the robot should be placed on the _out_ staging desk.

 At the _out_ staging desk, the flag and competition mode USB should be removed and left on the table.